Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 First, when the player hover mouse on the image,the opacity of the image changes and shows how cafe looks; revealing the cafe.
 Another thing is when the image is clicked, I wanted the image that was clicked on to be the background image of the next page, the GamePage.

 Initially, I just assigned mouse to track where it is on the screen and wrote a function for it to change the opacity of the image when the mouse is hovered.
-This had no issue with the first part but when I tried to implement the second part, since there is no data recorded to make what image to be set as a background, I couldn't execute the second part.
+This had no issue with the first part but when I tried to implement the second part, since there is no data recorded, I couldn't execute the second part to set a clicked image to be the background image of the GamePage.

-Setting each box of the image as a boolean and record the data.
+Therefore, I set each image as a boolean, and when when the mouse was clicked at that boolean, it makes the boolean (cafeTokyo true for example, so that I can set that clicked image to be the background of the GamePage.

 ## 18 April 2021